-The islands Komodo - Padar - Rinca
+The islands of Komodo - Padar - Rinca

 GILI LAWA Darat

-This island is located just south of 'Gili Lawa laut'.
-We explored the north bay of Komodo who looked quite nice.
-Beautiful coral reef garden with large quantities.
+This island is just south of the Gili Lawa Laut 'situated.
+We explored the north bay of Komodo which looked quite nice.
+Beautiful coral garden with large amounts of reef fish.
 In shallow or limited damage to the reef noticeable.
 We found there to our surprise also mandarin fish.
-The passage between Komodo and Gili Lawa Darat is a narrow passage and there are beautiful bays formed.
-Both sides The panorama is breathtaking.
+The passage between Rinca and Gili Lawa Darat is a narrow passage, and both sides are formed beautiful bays.
+The panorama is breathtaking.
 Underwater, however, I was totally surprised.
-The eastern bay is totally destroyed and they find difficulty with a piece of coral upright.
-Fields sea urchins group on the coral rubble and in the shallow end I found a sand area with a very large colony kaakvissen.Hoewel the reef in poor condition wrong I found at the end of the coral strip a sandy area, there are two kraboog gobies ( Signigobius biocellatus).
+The eastern bay is totally destroyed and they find difficulty with a piece of upright coral.
+Fields sea urchins group on the coral rubble and into the shallow end I found a sand area with a very large colony kaakvissen.Hoewel the reef in poor condition wrong I found at the end of the coral strip a sandy area with there two kraboog gobies ( Signigobius biocellatus).

-THE SLUGS dive site
+THE SLUGS divespot

 Pantah Merah (Pink Beach)